 I believe much of this comes down to personality types.

 A person who is excited about learning how to sell, who enjoys copywriting, split testing and looking at the numbers, will gravitate to business models that leverage these skills.

 Learning how to sell takes time too, but because the process involves making offers immediately and not “wasting time” with community building, it generally is a quicker and more successful formula in terms of raw financial return on investment.

 Take the best from both ends of the trust spectrum and plonk yourself somewhere in the middle, wherever you feel comfortable that delivers a result.

 You should set up your blog so it’s focused on selling something from day one.
-This is a strategy bloggers rarely do early on, and an area I am placing more focus on as I teach people in my coaching community.
+This is a strategy bloggers rarely do early on, and an area I am placing more focus on as I teach people in my Laptop Lifestyle community.

 Remember, trust is the ingredient necessary to make sales.
 How you establish it is entirely up to you.
 Don’t follow what someone else does blindly.
 Come up with your own style.